What do healthy dog treats look like and smell like?

 Most dogs fed on a grain diet (ie 97% of domestic dogs) can have trouble recognising their primary food (meat) as an actual food source.
 No longer allowed to hunt, no longer given meat on a regular basis, many dogs can even suffer digestion problems when eating real meat for the first time.
-EVEN THOUGH its is more bio available to the dog than any other food source.
+EVEN THOUGH it is more bio available to the dog than any other food source.

-While we sell many blackdog products and many of them are the same size, shape and colour each time, the main difference between them and many dog treats on the market are that they are 80% plus meat composed.
-This is the kind of treat that most dog owners seem to prefer, because they live in a MacDonald’s world where every parcel of ‘food’ must look the same and match that in the advert exactly (well most burgers don’t but that is another point).
+While we sell many Blackdog products and many of them are the same size, shape and colour each time, the main difference between them and many dog treats on the market are that they are 80% plus meat composed.
+This is the kind of treat that most dog owners seem to prefer because they live in a MacDonald’s world where every parcel of ‘food’ must look the same and match that in the advert exactly (well most burgers don’t but that is another point).

 NATURAL meat based dog treats look different

 The simple fact is that a 100% meat based product, be it chicken, kangaroo, beef or fish, will vary by as much as the original animals vary in that species.
 Not only will the colours and texture of the meat jerky’s appear different in most batches, but so can the smell and any other sense characteristic.